I am always looking for ways to save a buck.

 Find sentiments online both funny and caring to use in your cards.
 Sometimes homemade shows you care more than store bought.

 Ninja tip to save money this week: Shop using the FREE app EBATES.
-I just starting using this 2 years ago and have made over $500 just by clicking a link before I shop online.
+I just started using this 2 years ago and have made over $500 just by clicking a link before I shop online.
 Sometimes saving money is not only easy but fun too!

 15. BAKE 3 THINGS THIS WEEK AND FREEZE